 Adventure Time displays a very good understanding of the complicated play dynamics of Magic: The Gathering in their card game episode.
 For instance, land cards are used to summon creatures, creatures are tapped to activate their abilities, and the spell cards used have effects present in the real game.

-In an episode, Homer and Marge are starting to kiss when Marge has to bail out fast.
-As he sees his lips still locked for a kiss, Homer decides to put them into use by pulling out a trombone from under his bed and playing Greensleeves.
+In "Mommie Beerest", Homer and Marge are starting to kiss when Marge has to bail out fast.
+As he sees his lips still locked for a kiss, Homer decides to put them into use by pulling out a trombone from under his bed and playing "Greensleeves".
 Any trombone player in the audience will notice the animators accurately replicated the moves a real player would make on the instrument's slide.

 For a show about one of the world's most irresponsible secret agents, Archer is very good about gun safety.
 Firing or setting off explosives without proper protection usually renders someone deaf (and usually Archer, going around saying, "Mawp?
 Mawp?").
 One episode shows Cyril being irresponsible with a gun and accidentally setting it off; when Lana takes it from him, she clicks the safety off, ejects the clip, then ejects the round from the chamber, just in case.

 Most of the anecdotes about espionage history and "proper" tradecraft are also either accurate or closely based on the truth before the characters mess it up.

 In the Batman: The Animated Series episode "Judgement Day", Harvey Dent develops a third personality called "The Judge" that suffers a vigilante complex separate from his other two halves and eventually declared the dominant Harvey "guilty".
 People with Dissociative Identity Disorder/Multiple Personality Disorder very commonly have more than one extra personality living in their mind, and it's also not unusual for one or more of the identities to want to kill one another.